Types of New York health insurance

 • An individual health plan outside of the ACA marketplace.
 These plans provide additional options to ones found on the marketplace, but they aren’t eligible for subsidies.
 If you qualify for subsidies, you may stay with an ACA marketplace plan.

 • Catastrophic health insurance is available to people under 30 and those eligible for a hardship exemption.
 Catastrophic health plans have low premiums and provide similar coverage found in a standard health plan.
 However, these plans also have high out-of-pocket costs.
-Catastrophic plans can have individual deductibles up to $8,550 ($17,100 for family coverage) in New York.
-Members have to pay that amount out of pocket for health care before the plan begins kicking in money to help pay for health care services.
-The plan picks up all costs once you reach that level.
-Find out more about catastrophic health plans in New York.
+Catastrophic plans can have individual deductibles up to $9,450 in New York.
+In 2024, catastrophic plans have the same out-of-pocket maximum as the Bronze tier plan, but a much higher deductible.

 Tip icon You might also be interested in